maseehabdul/dir_fuzzing/README.md

 # dir_fuzzing
-this is for education purpose only
+This is for education purpose only

+Simple tool

-this tools is used for fuzzing a directory in any website
+This tools is used for fuzzing a directory in any website

 # How to use